-Regardless of the synthesis method, a policy, when applied to the true instantiation for the uncertain MDP model, induces a Markov chain which is efficiently verifiable using probabilistic model checking tools [17].
+Regardless of the synthesis method, a policy, when applied to the true instantiation for the uncertain MDP model, induces a Markov chain which is efficiently verifiable using probabilistic model checking tools [18].
 However, these assumptions come at a significant cost: namely if the agents do not agree on the fixed value of the parameter and are unable to communicate it to each other, the result contradicts policies that may lead to the agents to unsafe states.

 This paper serves as an initial step to provide a quantitative analysis of the effect of inconsistencies in perception, intent prediction, and decision making among different agents on the overall system.
-In particular, we propose a method of applying policies on the composed system and separately verifying the induced Markov chain.
-We demonstrate that the associated cost, or difference in reachability, of a faulty assumption largely depends on the interactions.
-Further, we provide a realistic simulations of the effects of these faulty assumptions manifesting in practice.
+In particular, we propose a formal approach to analyzing the application of policies on the composed system and separately verifying the induced Markov chain.
+We demonstrate that the associated cost, or difference in the probability of satisfying a given specifications, of a faulty assumption largely depends on the interactions.
+Further, we provide detail on the impact of faulty assumptions in a realistic simulation environment.